US finalises $6.

 The U.S. Commerce Department announced on Friday that it has finalised a $6.6 billion subsidy for Taiwan Semiconductor Manufacturing Co (TSMC) to support semiconductor production in Phoenix, Arizona.
 This agreement is the first major deal under the $52.7 billion Chips and Science Act, created in 2022 to boost domestic semiconductor output.

 The contract comes just weeks before President-elect Donald Trump, who has criticised the programme, takes office.
 In April, TSMC expanded its planned investment to $65 billion and committed to building a third fab in Arizona by 2030.
 The second fab will begin production in 2028 and will manufacture TSMC’s advanced 2-nanometre technology.
-Additionally, TSMC will use its cutting-edge A16 chip technology in the U.S. Commerce Secretary Gina Raimondo highlighted TSMC’s commitment, saying, “They are doing their most sophisticated chips in the United States.”
+Additionally, TSMC will use its advanced A16 chip technology in the U.S. Commerce Secretary Gina Raimondo highlighted TSMC’s commitment, saying, “They are doing their most sophisticated chips in the United States.”
 The subsidy also includes up to $5 billion in low-cost loans.
 The first $1 billion will be released by the end of the year.
 TSMC has also agreed to share excess profits with the U.S. government and forgo stock buybacks for five years.

 The Chips and Science Act is crucial for reshoring semiconductor production.
 Raimondo emphasised that this is critical for national security.